openscm/pymagicc/paper/paper.md

 Source code, documentation and issue tracker are available in Pymagicc's GitHub repository^[<https://github.com/openclimatedata/pymagicc>].
 Usage examples are also contained in the repository as a Jupyter Notebook [@Perez2007; @Kluyver2016].
-Thanks to the Binder project^[<https://mybinder.org/>], the example notebook can also be run interactively and explored without the need to install Pymagicc locally.
+Thanks to the Binder project^[<https://mybinder.org/>], the example
+Notebook can also be run interactively and explored without the need to install Pymagicc locally.

 ## Acknowledgements